A 24/7 licensed-RN nurse triage line

 Care that already knows the protocol.

-A 24/7 telephone nurse triage line for the health centers, hospices, home health agencies, and practices that are required to have one.
-Licensed RNs.
-Schmitt-Thompson protocols.
-A clear next step on every call.
+A 24/7 telephone nurse triage line for the health centers, hospices, home health agencies, and practices required to have one.
+Calls are answered the moment they connect, triaged by licensed RNs on Schmitt-Thompson protocols, and documented for your compliance file.

 Read our story